devbynielll/Payroll-Module-Sytem/README.md

 # Payroll-Module-Sytem
-📌 PayrollModule System
+📌 Payroll Module System
 This is our first official system project developed for our second-year college system defense.
-The PayrollModule features a clean and organized user interface, along with a well-structured system flow designed for ease of use and functionality.
+The Payroll Module features a clean and organized user interface, along with a well-structured system flow designed for ease of use and functionality.
 It handles employee payroll processing, user authentication, and basic administrative controls.

 🔒 Admin Access for Demo Purposes: